Bodybuilding.com

-Bodybuilding.com is an American online retailer based in Boise, Idaho, specializing in dietary supplements, sports supplements and bodybuilding supplements.
+Bodybuilding.com is an American online retailer of dietary supplements and bodybuilding supplements, based in Boise, Idaho.
 The site also once had a highly popular forum section which was shut down in September 2024.

 In September 2015, the CEO and founder Ryan DeLuca stepped down from his role, announcing he would be succeeded on an interim basis by Liberty Media CFO Chris Shean.
 Chris Shean was subsequently replaced with the appointment of Karl Walsh in October 2021.

 History

 Bodybuilding.com grew out of wholesale-creatine.com, an online storefront created by teenage web marketer and amateur bodybuilder Ryan DeLuca in 1997, to capitalize on the rising popularity of creatine supplements.

+A majority stake in Bodybuilding.com was acquired in July 2006 by Milestone Partners for an undisclosed amount.